This example shows how you can use model statistics to determine the effect of a change on model complexity.

 You can see that, after variable elimination, the model contains five continuous differential variables, no algebraic variables, no discrete variables, and no zero-crossing signals.

-The revised model contains five differential variables, six algebraic variables, and two zero-crossing signals.
-This happened because you replaced a linear block (Translational Damper) with a nonlinear one (Translational Friction).
+The revised model contains six differential variables, twelve discrete real-values variables, and two zero-crossing signals.
+This happened because you added a nonlinear block (Translational Hard Stop).
 Therefore the linear optimization that the solver initially performed on the model no longer applies.